samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 - important pages have useful internal links; and
 - important website claims can be compared with public external evidence.

-The audit accepts one HTTP or HTTPS URL and produces an evidence-based JSON report.
+The audit accepts one HTTP or HTTPS URL and produces an **evidence-based JSON report**.
 It is read-only: it does not log in, submit forms, change website content, or apply recommendations.

+The main design goal is to move from a simple website checker to a **composable AI-readiness audit pipeline**, where each concern is handled by a focused skill and the entrypoint combines the results into one report.

 ## Dependencies and installations